mikkoviitala/cross-viewmodel-communication/README.md

 #### Communication between viewmodels
-Using MVVMLight Messenger.

-Answer to Stack Overflow question @ [WPF Navigation and Rotating Backgrounds](https://stackoverflow.com/a/24334887)
+Using MVVMLight Messenger, answer to Stack Overflow question @ [WPF Navigation and Rotating Backgrounds](https://stackoverflow.com/a/24334887)